Actility LoRa

 Introduction

-• Provision and deprovision LoRa devices easily using the Cumulocity IoT Device management application.
+• Provision and deprovision LoRa devices easily using the Cumulocity Device management application.
 No interaction in the ThingPark user interface is required.

 • Decode upstream payload packets using a web-based user interface.

-• Make use of existing Cumulocity IoT features with LoRa devices, for example: connectivity monitoring, device management, data visualization with dashboards, real-time analytics and more.
+• Make use of existing Cumulocity features with LoRa devices, for example: connectivity monitoring, device management, data visualization with dashboards, real-time analytics and more.

-Cumulocity IoT Actility LoRa integration
+Cumulocity Actility LoRa integration

 Info